neekeetab/CachingPlayerItem/README.md

 - CachingPlayerItem basically is a AVPlayerItem, but with custom loader.
 So you still have the power of AVFoundation Framework

 # Adding to your project
-Simply add CachingPlayerItem.swift to your project
+Simply add 'CachingPlayerItem.swift' to your project

 # Usage
-get a url to file you want to play: let songURL = NSURL(string: "https://example.com/audio.mp3")!
+get a url to file you want to play:
+'''swift
+let songURL = NSURL(string: "https://example.com/audio.mp3")!
+'''

 instantiate CachingPlayerItem like so: let playerItem = CachingPlayerItem(url: songURL)